-All staff are aware that behaviours linked to issues such as drug taking, alcohol abuse, deliberately missing education and sexting (also known as youth produced sexual imagery) put children in danger.
+All staff are aware that behaviours linked to issues such as drug taking, alcohol abuse, deliberately missing education and youth produced sexual imagery, put children in danger.
 Staff are alert to Child Sexual Exploitation (CSE) and Child Criminal Exploitation (CCE).
 These are forms of abuse and both occur where an individual or group takes advantage of an imbalance in power to coerce, manipulate or deceive a child into sexual or criminal activity.